All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 This test helps determine if a person may be less responsive to the drug clopidogrel because of his or her genetic makeup.
 This test detects genetic variation in the gene CYP2C19.
-A doctor may sometimes order this test to determine whether clopidogrel will be effective for the person tested or if another drug for treatment may be required.
+A health practitioner may sometimes order this test to determine whether clopidogrel will be effective for the person tested or if another drug for treatment may be required.

 Clopidogrel is a drug that is part of a group of medications called antiplatelet drugs and is used to prevent strokes and heart attacks in people who are at increased risk for these serious cardiovascular events.
 The drug works by helping to prevent harmful blood clots from forming by preventing platelets from clumping together (aggregating).